2024 Punjab, India local elections

 Municipal elections were held in the Indian state of Punjab on 21 December 2024.
 The elections took place for 46 urban local bodies, including 5 municipal corporations and 41 municipal councils and nagar panchayats.

 Background

-Previously, elections for these local bodies were held in December 2017, where Indian National Congress won all the four Municipal Corporations.
-Terms of Amritsar, Patiala and Jalandhar ended in January 2022, and of Ludhiana in March 2022.
+Previously, elections for these local bodies were held in December 2017, where Indian National Congress won four out of 5 Municipal Corporations with the BJP winning 1.
+Terms of Amritsar, Patiala and Jalandhar ended in January 2022, and of Ludhiana in March 2022 and of Phagwara in March 2020.

 Elections

 Delimitition of the wards started in December 2022.
 In March 2023, Punjab and Haryana High Court directed Punjab state election commission to draw schedule for elections within two weeks.
 On 16 October 2023, election commission announced schedule for electoral rolls, with final publication for rolls scheduled for 10 November 2023.

-Elections will be held for the five municipal corporations--Amritsar, Jalandhar, Ludhiana, Phagwara and Patiala--besides the 44 municipal councils and by-polls to some urban local bodies.
+Elections were held for the five municipal corporations--Amritsar, Jalandhar, Ludhiana, Phagwara and Patiala--besides the 44 municipal councils and by-polls to some urban local bodies.